Aaron Freed’s Creative Portfolio

 - I also made a metal version of Brian Boyko’s “Ambush in Rattlesnake Gulch”, which I actually sequenced from scratch, by ear

 - In June 2024, I took leave of my senses and decided to write new songs for it.
-The following tracks, which run for over two hours, are thus far tentatively intended for Tempus Irae Redux:
+The following tracks, which run for over two hours, are intended for Tempus Irae Redux:

 - “Īra temporis” (“Wrath of Time”): A vaguely Radiohead-inspired track in 5/4 written to bookend the Earth campaign levels; the first version (“Ex tempore, ex locō”, or “Out of Time, Out of Place”) mixes classical, jazz, and electronica, while the second (“Nōn omnia in sua locō corrēctō erant”, or “Not Everything Was in Its Right Place”) takes an atmospheric black metal-inspired approach.